Lumpkin County Jail

 The Old Lumpkin County Jail is a historic jail building in Dahlonega, Georgia.
 The two-story brick jail was built in 1884.
-The first floor is now used by the Lumpkin County Historical Society and the second floor has been largely maintained in historic condition.
-Tours are given during Gold Rush Days in October.
+The first floor is now used as a museum by the Lumpkin County Historical Society and the second floor has been largely maintained in historic condition.
+Tours are given during major festivals.
 Bill Miner a.k.a. the Gentleman Bandit and Grey Fox were held in the jail.
-The county build a newer jail in 1964.
+The county built a newer jail in 1964.
 It was added to the National Register of Historic Places on September 13, 1985.
 It is located on Clarksville Street.